misits/tracking-consent-wp/README.md

 For support, please visit <hello@misits.ch>.

 ## License
-This plugin is licensed under the MIT License.
+This plugin is licensed under the GPLv2 or later.